How much does a website cost in the UK — 2026 price guide for small trade businesses by AJ Web Design

 Web design Cambridge: what local trades are paying

-Cambridge is a competitive market.
+Cambridge is a competitive market for web design.
+AJ Web Design is based here and builds websites specifically for local trade businesses.
 Plenty of agencies charge London prices for local work.
 Most trade businesses in Cambridge and Cambridgeshire are paying between £300 and £2,000 for a website in 2026.

 Frequently Asked Questions